Registration

 Adding a Course

-A course may be added by a student using the online registration system without approval of university officials, as long as departmental approval is not required.
+A course may be added by a student using the online enrollment system without approval of university officials, as long as departmental approval is not required.
 (See regulation for “Normal Load.”)
 It is highly recommended that a student consult with his/her academic adviser before attempting to add a course.
-After the online registration system is closed, written permission is required from the academic adviser and professor (of the course being added) to add the course.
+After the online enrollment system is closed, written permission is required from the academic adviser and professor (of the course being added) to add the course.
 These requests must be processed by the Office of the Registrar.
 The student may only add classes during the time specified in the official academic calendar.

 Dropping a Course